corda/corda/docs/source/data-model.rst

 prices, facts about events or the statuses of legal entities (e.g. bankruptcy), and so on.
 The providers of such facts are called **oracles** and they provide facts to the ledger by signing transactions that contain commands they recognise, or by creating signed attachments.
 The commands contain the fact and the signature shows agreement to that fact.

-Time is also modelled as a fact, with the signature of a special kind of oracle called a **timestamping authority** (TSA).
-A TSA signs a transaction if a pre-defined timestamping command in it defines a after/before time window that includes "true time" (i.e. GPS time as calibrated to the US Naval Observatory).
-An oracle may prefer to generate a signed attachment if the fact it's creating is relatively static and may be referred to over and over again.
+Time is also modelled as a fact, with the signature of a special kind of service called a **notary**.
+A notary is a (very likely) decentralised service which fulfils the role that miners play in other blockchain systems: notaries ensure only one transaction can consume any given output.
+Additionally they may verify a **timestamping command** placed inside the transaction, which specifies a time window in which the transaction is considered valid for notarisation.
+The time window can be open ended (i.e. with a start but no end or vice versa).
+In this way transactions can be linked to the notary's clock.

+It is possible for a single Corda network to have multiple competing notaries.
+Each state points to the notary that controls it.
+Whilst a single transaction may only consume states if they are all controlled by the same notary, a special type of transaction is provided that moves a state (or set of states) from one notary to another.

+.. note:: Currently the platform code will not re-assign states to a single notary as needed for you, in case of a mismatch.
+This is a future planned feature.

-As the same terminology often crops up in different distributed ledger designs, let's compare this to other distributed ledger systems you may be familiar with.
+As the same terminology often crops up in different distributed ledger designs, let's compare this to other systems you may be familiar with.
 You can find more detailed design rationales for why the platform differs from existing systems in `the R3 wiki <https://r3-cev.atlassian.net/wiki/display/AWG/Platform+Stream%3A+Corda>`_, but to summarise, the driving factors are: